jpskenn/qmk_firmware/keyboards/jones/v1/keymaps/via_duophone/readme.md

 ## Audio

 Supports audio.
-Music mode and Clicky sound enabled.
+"Music Mode" and "Audio Click" are enabled.

-Simultaneous audio enabled.
+*Simultaneous audio is enabled.*

 ## Bootmagic

-The "lite" mode is enabled.
+The "Lite" mode is enabled.
 Hold "Left-Top" key and plug USB cable to enter bootloader.

+Note: EEPROM will be reset when use Bootmagic Lite.